What Is Avian Flu?

 H5N1 began circulating in parts of Africa, Asia, and Europe in late 2021, but its reach has exploded since then: the virus has been recorded in more than eighty countries since 2022.
 There have been recent cases in all continents except for Australia.

-In the current wave, relentless outbreaks in poultry have wracked U.S. agriculture nationwide as well.
+In the current wave, relentless outbreaks in poultry and cattle have wracked U.S. agriculture nationwide as well.
 Avian flu has been recorded in forty-eight states and affected more than eighty-two million poultry, as of March 2024.
 European countries witnessed a similar pattern of surging infections, affecting some fifty million poultry across thirty-seven countries, though France suffered the brunt of these.
 Other countries, such as Japan and South Africa, experienced their worst avian flu outbreaks among farmed birds.

 What are the economic consequences of the outbreaks?